-Section 5a, fourth paragraph, of the COVID-19 Regulations lists which areas in the EEA/Schengen area are experiencing elevated contagion.
+Appendix A of the COVID-19 Regulations lists the countries and areas which give rise to a duty of quarantine on arrival in Norway.
 For the sake of simplicity, we hereafter refer to these as 'red areas'.
-Other parts of the EEA/Schengen area are regarded as having an acceptable infection situation.
-These we refer to as 'green areas'.
+Areas which do not give rise to a duty of quarantine are referred to as 'yellow areas'.

-On the basis of this categorisation, the Regulations relating to entry restrictions contain provisions determining who is entitled to enter, who is subject to quarantine-related documentation requirements, and who may be rejected.
-The decisive factor is the country where the foreigner resides, not the country of which he or she is a citizen.
+On the basis of this categorisation, section 2 a of the Regulations relating to entry restrictions contain provisions determining who is entitled to enter, who is subject to quarantine-related documentation requirements, and who may be rejected.